Show All Answers

 All Officers of Election are eligible to vote by Absentee Ballot, whether assigned to his/her home precinct or not.
 Officers may request an absentee ballot be mailed to his/her home or take advantage of In-Person Absentee Voting and vote before Election Day.
 Find out more about Officer's of Election.

-Election Officials will arrive at their assigned polling place by the specified time, usually 5 a.m., and remain until all election results have been reported, usually 8 p.m.; 9 p.m. for presidential election.
+Election Officials will arrive at their assigned polling place no later than 5 AM, and MUST remain until everyone in line at 7 PM has cast their ballot, all election results have been reported, and all election supplies and equipment are stored properly for pick up the following day.
 Find out more about Officer's of Election.

 Election Officials are asked to wear appropriate dress.
 No blue jeans/denim, shorts, sweat clothes, t-shirts and absolutely no political paraphernalia, including items or accessories that display candidate information or part preference.